 Such traders are obsessed with minimising their losses given their tiny profit margins.
 It would take many trades before the guerrilla trader’s account recovers from a huge loss.

-As a guerrilla trader in the Forex markets, your goal is to make quick trades and books small profits.
-Your methods are slightly different from those of the scalper as you make your trades based on price movements within tick charts, and 1-second to 1-minute charts.
+As a guerrilla trader in the Forex trading markets, your goal is to make quick trades and books small profits.
+Your methods are slightly different from those of the scalper as you make your trades based on price movements within tick charts and 1-second to 1-minute charts.
 You also hold your trades for shorter durations than the scalper.

 This quick-fire strategy is, of course, not limited to the Forex market only.
 You can implement this technique in trading the stock markets as well.